 - Bills for appointments with medical professionals

-- Future Medical Expenses
+Future Medical Expenses

-- Under the law, victims may receive compensation for lost wages between the time of the injury and the conclusion of the lawsuit.
+In the event that a train crash causes severe injuries, some victims may not be able to return to work either temporarily or permanently.
+Under the law, victims may receive damages for lost wages between the time of the injury and the conclusion of the lawsuit.

-- Pain and Suffering
+Pain and Suffering

-- Compensation for the physical pain suffered from injuries sustained in a train crash
+Compensation for the physical pain suffered from injuries sustained in a train crash.

 - The nature of the injuries

 - Length of time the victim has suffered or will suffer in the future